SeanXLChen/ImprovedBikerouteProject_TravelingSalesmanProblem/readme.md

 # Husky Planner

 ## Introduction
 Husky Planner is an application inspired by the functionality of travel itinerary apps like Wanderlog, designed to help users plan their visits to multiple locations efficiently.
-Developed with the support and suggestions from Professor Ryan Rad, this project builds upon the concepts from Edmond's previous project, focusing on solving the Traveling Salesman Problem (TSP) – an NP-hard problem in combinatorial optimization.
+Developed with the support and suggestions from Professor Ryan Rad, this project builds upon the concepts from Edmond's previous project, focusing on solving the Traveling Salesman Problem (TSP) – an NP-hard problem in combinatorial optimization using Help-Karp DP approach.

 ## Features
 - **Mapbox API Integration**: Utilizes the Mapbox Directions Matrix API to fetch distances between multiple points and the Mapbox Directions API to draw routes on the map.